Hwasong-8

-Missile

-As launched
+The Hwasong-8 (Korean: 《화성-8》형) is a North Korean missile claimed to be mounting a hypersonic glide vehicle, which was first tested on 27 September 2021.

+Description

-The missile has been reported to be based on either a shortened Hwasong-14 first stage, or a Hwasong-12.
+The Hwasong-8 is a missile that was reported to be based on either a shortened Hwasong-14 first stage, or a Hwasong-12.
 However, the distance between the verniers and the main chamber on the motor suggest that the base of the missile is the Hwasong-14, as it has a slightly longer gap between those.
 Compared to the original Hwasong-14, the fuel tanks of the main stage would have been shortened by around a quarter.

+The missile's length and diameter are estimated to be 14.5-18.5 m and 1.4-1.8 m respectively, while the re-entry vehicle is estimated to be 4.7 m long and 0.9 m wide.
+The maximum range of Hwasong-8 is estimated to be 2000-4000 km.

-The hypersonic vehicle is mounted on top of the missile, and has a shape typical to other such vehicles, such as the DF-ZF, with fins for the aerodynamic control of the vehicle while in flight.
+The Hwasong-8's payload is a hypersonic glide vehicle that is mounted on top of the missile, and has a shape typical to other such vehicles, such as the DF-ZF, with fins for the aerodynamic control of the vehicle while in flight.
 However, as data for the trajectory of the missile was not released, it is impossible to determine the trajectory of the reentry vehicle, although the missile was unlikely to have flown over Japan in a flatter trajectory, while a lofted trajectory is unsuitable for testing such vehicles, as the glide vehicle would then reenter at a near-vertical angle.
+Hwasong-8 is also claimed to be nuclear-capable.